Can I Eat Expired Rice and Lentil Puree?

 Expert Source

-"According to FDA guidelines, cooked rice and lentil puree should be stored in the refrigerator at 40Β°F or below and consumed within 3-4 days to ensure food safety."
+"According to USDA guidelines, cooked rice and lentil puree should be refrigerated within 2 hours of cooking, stored at 40°F or below, and consumed within 3-4 days for optimal food safety."

 Fresh Rice and Lentil Puree